 Supplies for Macrame Plant Hangers

-What supplies you want to get for your Macrame plant hanger totally depends on your budget.
-Most patterns use a wooden ring, small dowel, and beads which you can all easily source on Etsy or Amazon and in most local craft shops.
+What supplies you want to get for your Macrame plant hanger depends on your budget.
+Most patterns use a wooden ring, small dowel, and beads which you can easily source on Etsy or Amazon and in most local craft shops.

 Did you know you can also start your Macrame plant hanger without using a ring?
 Here’s an easy tutorial that explains how to start your Macrame plant hanger with NO ring.

 Buying wooden rings, hoops and dowels for Macrame

 I usually browse Etsy until I find something that matches my project.
 You can easily look for sellers near you and support local businesses in the process!
 Click on the links to quickly check all Etsy sellers for each item:

 Some plant hanger patterns use pretty wooden pretty beads to break up the knots.
 When you’re browsing for beads, make sure that the width of the opening corresponds with your cord size, usually displayed in mm.

 Whether you’re looking for small or XL Macrame beads, Etsy is the best place to find them.
 Check out this Etsy seller overview for pretty Macrame beads in all colors and sizes, plus even some with cute prints!

 What cords should I buy for a Macrame Plant Hanger?